 User journey mapping is one way that you can narrow down any underperforming areas in user flow and address it in your finished design, eliminating any common misconceptions you might have had about certain visual elements by making assumptions rather than analyzing data.

 Prioritize readability (and accessibility)

-The text you display in your product needs to be legible and promote maximum readability.
-Readability is the ease at which the reader can understand the written text.
-While you may have text that is grammatically correct, it doesn’t necessarily mean it’s easily readable.
-Aim at making it easy to understand for all age groups by using a familiar language.
+The text you display in your product needs to be legible and promote maximum readability, which means how easy it is for the reader to understand what’s written.
+While you may have text that is grammatically correct, that doesn’t necessarily mean it’s easily readable.
+Aim at making it easy to understand for a wide range of human users by using familiar language.

-Depending on whom your product is targeted at, you should also consider designing interactions that extend beyond the screen – for instance, by creating a voice user interface (VUI) for the visually impaired or other such solutions for people with disabilities.
+Depending on whom your product is targeted at, you should also consider accessible design ideas that extend beyond the screen – for instance, by creating a voice user interface (VUI) for the visually impaired or other such solutions for people with disabilities.
 If you wish to explore this further, we recommend taking a look at the accessibility guidelines described on the Interaction Design Foundation site.

 4 User Experience Design Examples

-The biggest companies often lead in good user experience design.
-Just think of it – if they were able to dominate the market and become a global favorite among users, they must have done something right!
+The biggest companies often lead the way in positive user experience design.
+Just think about it – if they are able to dominate the market and become global favorites among users, there must be something to their design thinking and business strategy.

 That being said, UX design doesn’t only apply to big companies or brands.
-It just means that they’ve done a phenomenal job of putting emphasis on user experience design for their products, and it’s proven itself successful.
-If you’re currently looking for ways to grow your company’s position and achieve your business goals, good UX design can help you connect with your customers and foster brand loyalty.
+It just means that they’ve done a phenomenal job of putting emphasis on user experience design for their products, and it’s proven successful.
+If you’re currently looking for ways to better your company’s position and achieve your business goals, good UX design can help you connect with your customers and foster brand loyalty.

-Below, we share 4 examples of the best UX design.
+Below, we share 4 of the best UX design industry examples.

 1. Google Search Engine

-Google just had its 22nd birthday on September 4.
-Today, it is by far the world’s largest search engine with over 3.5 billion searches made.
+Google just had its 23rdbirthday on September 27th, 2021.
+Today, it is by far the world’s largest search engine with over 3.5 bn searches made daily.
 If there’s one secret to Google’s search engine success, it’s UX design.
-All you have to do is type your inquiry into the search bar and hit the ‘Enter’ key.
-Before you know it, thousands of hits matching your inquiry pop up.
+All you have to do is type an inquiry into the search bar and hit ‘Enter’.
+Before you know it, a wide range of hits matching your inquiry pop up.

 As the simplest and fastest search tool ever created, customers know exactly what to expect.
-In the past 20 years, Google’s home page has varied little in its design, and in all honesty, it has only gotten simpler.
-By removing unnecessary links, even new users cannot be confused by what they need to do.
+In the past 20 years, Google’s home page has varied little in its design, only getting simpler if anything.
+Thanks to removing unnecessary links, even new users won’t get confused about what to do.
 Click, type, and search.
 It’s about as easy and familiar as it gets.

 Facebook was launched on February 2, 2004 from a Harvard dorm by Mark Zuckerberg.
 Today, there are over 2.7 billion monthly active users.
-Learning how to provide a good UX for each of these users has been challenging for Facebook, but they’ve risen to the occasion.
+Learning how to create a good UX design for all of these users has been challenging for Facebook, but they’ve risen to the occasion.

-Over the years, they’ve added new features about the user’s locations, languages, interests, activities, potential friends, groups, and more to help them connect with their network.
-As they’ve added more features, they’ve increased their user experience and the value they offer as a social media network.
+Over the years, they’ve added new features about users’ locations, languages, interests, activities, potential friends, groups, and more to help them connect with their network.
+As they’ve added more features, they’ve improved their customer experience design process and the value they offer as a social media network.

 Every few years, Facebook’s dedicated team of industrial designers also updates its interface to ensure that it’s serving its audience effectively.

 PayPal was officially established in December 1998 as Confinity, which developed security software for handheld devices.
-However, with little success in that field, it switched its focus to a digital wallet.
-Its first version as an electronic payments system launched in 1999.
+However, with little success in that field, it switched its focus to online wallets as digital products.
+Its first version was an electronic payments system launched in 1999.
 Today, PayPal is the most trusted and secure online payment method.

 Starbucks is another user experience design example worth looking at.
-It has come a long way since its founding in 1971.
+It has come a long way since being founded in 1971.
 On September 23, 2009, Starbucks launched its app, which is now the most regularly used loyalty rewards app amongst major restaurant chains.
-Nearly half of Starbucks drinkers (48 percent) use the mobile app, and its digital engagement is largely credited for its success.
+Nearly half of all Starbucks drinkers (48%) use the mobile app, and its digital engagement is largely credited for its success.

-Part of this is the user-friendly mobile experience and personalization.
-The app makes online ordering easy by recording purchase histories and patterns.
-By narrowing down the menu items to a shortlist of what the customer has previously enjoyed, it makes it a more streamlined experience.
-If you’re a Starbucks regular, it’s unlikely that you’re looking at the full menu every single time you order.
-You’re likely ordering one of three or four drinks that you’ve had previously.
-The Starbucks app also highlights new drinks on the “Featured” tab.
-This way, their customers won’t miss out on anything they may want to try even if they’re creatures of habit.
+Part of this is a user-friendly mobile experience and personalization.
+The app design makes online ordering easy by recording purchase histories and patterns.
+By narrowing down the menu items to a shortlist of the physical products a customer has previously enjoyed, it makes the checkout process a more streamlined experience.
+If you’re a Starbucks regular, it’s unlikely that you look at the full menu every single time you order but rather choose one of three or four drinks that you’ve had previously.
+The Starbucks app also highlights new drinks in the “Featured” tab so that customers won’t miss out on anything they may want to try, even if they’re creatures of habit.

-After you’ve selected your drink, you’ll see suggested food items that may pair well as well as suggested locations for where you may want to pick up your order.
-Starbucks’ geolocation feature highlights the closest physical location to you.
-All the while, you’ll be earning rewards points (“stars”) for your purchases, so you can get free drinks or food items periodically.
+After selecting a drink, the user will see suggested food items that may pair well, plus suggested locations for picking up the order.
+Starbucks’ geolocation feature highlights the closest physical premises to the user.
+All the while, users will be gaining rewards points (“stars”) for their purchases and thus earning free drinks or food items periodically.

-The Starbucks app is quick and easy to use, which is why it’s been so successful with its customers.
+The Starbucks app is quick and easy to use, which is why it’s been so successful with its customer base.

-Ultimately, when you focus on user experience design, you increase your company’s potential and open yourself up to the opportunity of providing greater value to your customers.
+Ultimately, when you focus on user experience design, you increase your company’s potential and give yourself the opportunity to provide greater value to your customers.